ladycami/devkitx/examples/edge_cases_and_limitations.md

 # Edge Cases and Limitations Guide

-This document comprehensively covers edge cases, limitations, and gotchas for all utilities in the dev-qol-toolkit.
+This document comprehensively covers edge cases, limitations, and gotchas for all utilities in the devtools-py.

 ## Table of Contents